Jury finds Rittenhouse not guilty in Kenosha shootings - NewsBreak

 “Over the last few weeks, many dreaded the outcome we just witnessed,” Barnes said.
 “The presumption of innocence until proven guilty is what we should expect from our judicial system, but that standard is not always applied equally.
 We have seen so many black and brown youth killed, only to be put on trial posthumously, while the innocence of Kyle Rittenhouse was virtually demanded by the judge.”

-Other political figures on the right welcomed the verdict and condemned the case brought against Rittenhouse.
+Political figures on the right, meanwhile, welcomed the verdict and condemned the case brought against Rittenhouse.

-Mark McCloskey, who got in trouble with the law when he and his wife waved a rifle and a handgun at Black Lives Matter protesters marching past his St. Louis home in 2020, said the verdict shows that people have a right to defend themselves from a “mob.”
-He is now a Republican candidate for U.S. Senate in Missouri.

-Fifteen minutes after the verdicts, the National Rifle Association tweeted the text of the Second Amendment.
+“All of us who knew what actually happened in Kenosha last year assumed this would be the verdict,” tweeted Republican former Wisconsin Gov. Scott Walker.
+“Thankfully, the jury thought the same.”

-The Kenosha case was part of an extraordinary confluence of trials that reflected the deep divide over race in the United States: In Georgia, three white men are on trial in the killing of Ahmaud Arbery , while in Virginia, a trial is underway in a lawsuit over the deadly white-supremacist rally held in Charlottesville in 2017.
+The case was part of an extraordinary confluence of trials that reflected the deep divide over race in the United States: In Georgia, three white men are on trial in the killing of Ahmaud Arbery, while in Virginia, a trial is underway in a lawsuit over the deadly white-supremacist rally held in Charlottesville in 2017.

 The bloodshed in Kenosha took place during a summer of sometimes-violent protests set off across the U.S. by the killing of George Floyd in Minneapolis and other cases involving the police use of force against Black people.

-Rittenhouse went to Kenosha from his home in nearby Antioch, Illinois, after businesses were ransacked and burned in the nights that followed Blake's shooting.
-He joined other armed civilians on the streets, carrying a weapon authorities said was illegally purchased for him because he was underage.
+Rittenhouse was 17 when he went to Kenosha from his home in nearby Antioch, Illinois, after businesses were ransacked and burned in the nights that followed Blake’s shooting.
+Rittenhouse carried a weapon authorities said was illegally purchased for the underage young man, joining other armed civilians on the streets.

 Bystander and drone video captured most of the frenzied chain of events that followed: Rittenhouse killed Joseph Rosenbaum, 36, then shot to death protester Anthony Huber, 26, and wounded demonstrator Gaige Grosskreutz, now 28.